My Shop

 Purpose

-Basically, I have four "styles" of needles in my sewing arsenal...
+I have four types of needles in my sewing arsenal...

-(not including the weird curved upholstery and super long soft sculpture needles from a bear-making class I took like 15 years ago)
+(not including the curved upholstery and super long soft sculpture needles from a bear-making class I took some 15 years ago)

 ... each for different uses.
 Sharps, Straws, Betweens & Embroidery.
 (Keep reading for an explanation of each.)